writetome51/abstract-app-paginator/README.md

 ## Methods
 ```
 setCurrentPage(pageNumber): void
     // To be called on triggering an event, like 'click' .
+The class makes sure
+    // the correct batch is loaded and the paginator's .currentPageNumber is correct.
-The actual page data will be in the paginator object.
+    // The actual page data will be in the paginator object.
-    // That same object will have to be available in the view.
+    // That object will have to be available in the view.
 ```
 The methods below are not important to know about in order to use this
 class.
 They're inherited from [BaseClass](https://github.com/writetome51/typescript-base-class#baseclass) .